Twin: Genetic and epigenetic similarity

 Comparison of zygote development in monozygotic and dizygotic twins.
 In the uterus, a majority of monozygotic twins (60–70%) share the same placenta but have separate amniotic sacs.
 In 18–30% of monozygotic twins each fetus has a separate placenta and a separate amniotic sac.
 A small number (1–2%) of monozygotic twins share the same placenta and amniotic sac.
 Fraternal twins each have their own placenta and own amniotic sac.

 Monozygotic twins are genetically nearly identical and they are the same chromosomal sex unless there has been a mutation during development.
 The children of monozygotic twins test genetically as half-siblings (or full siblings, if a pair of monozygotic twins reproduces with another pair or with the same person), rather than first cousins.
 Identical twins do not have the same fingerprints however, because even within the confines of the womb, the fetuses touch different parts of their environment, giving rise to small variations in their corresponding prints and thus making them unique.

-Monozygotic twins always have the same genotype.
-Normally due to an environmental factor or the deactivation of different X chromosomes in female monozygotic twins, and in some extremely rare cases, due to aneuploidy, twins may express different sexual phenotypes, normally from an XXY Klinefelter syndrome zygote splitting unevenly.
+Monozygotic twins can have rare differences in their genotypes, normally due to an environmental factor or the deactivation of different X chromosomes in female monozygotic twins.
+In some extremely rare cases, due to aneuploidy, twins may express different sexual phenotypes, typically from an XXY Klinefelter syndrome zygote splitting unevenly.

-Monozygotic twins, although genetically very similar, are not genetically exactly the same.
-The DNA in white blood cells of 66 pairs of monozygotic twins was analyzed for 506,786 single-nucleotide polymorphisms known to occur in human populations.
+To quantify the occurrence of such genotypic differences, a 2013 study of DNA in white blood cells of 66 pairs of monozygotic twins tested for 506,786 single-nucleotide polymorphisms known to occur in human populations.
 Polymorphisms appeared in 2 of the 33 million comparisons, leading the researchers to extrapolate that the blood cells of monozygotic twins may have on the order of one DNA-sequence difference for every 12 million nucleotides, which would imply hundreds of differences across the entire genome.
 The mutations producing the differences detected in this study would have occurred during embryonic cell-division (after the point of fertilization).
 If they occur early in fetal development, they will be present in a very large proportion of body cells.